plenigo/plenigo.github.io/pages/sdks/php/includes/use_cases.md

     $isNewsPaid = UserService::hasUserBought($pid);
     if ($isNewsPaid === FALSE) {
         //In this example, the product costs 0.99 euros and is a non
-        //managed plenigo product.
+        //managed Frisbii Media product.
 The description usually is filled
         //depending on the product, but for simplicity, we will
         //hardcode it
         $prodToChkOut = new ProductBase($pid, "Sample news title description",0.99 , "EUR");
         //Since he has not bought the product, we need to build the
-        //checkout snippet so that he can do the flow on the plenigo
+        //checkout snippet so that he can do the flow on the Frisbii Media
         //site and buy
         $snippet = new CheckoutSnippetBuilder($prodToChkOut)->build();
     }